Eligibility for becoming a Council Member

 Information for Potential Candidates

-The Department of Local Government, Industry Regulation and Safety (LGIRS) provides information on elections and becoming a Councillor.
+The Department of Local Government, Industry Regulation and Safety (LGIRS) provides information on elections and becoming a Council Member.

 Thinking of running for Council?
 If you are motivated to make a difference to your street, your neighbourhood, your community and the broader City of Swan, we strongly encourage you to nominate to run for Council.

-If you’re considering putting your hand up for the role, watch our short video to learn more about what it means to be a Councillor at the City of Swan.
+If you’re considering putting your hand up for the role, watch our short video to learn more about what it means to be a Council Member at the City of Swan.

 How can I nominate as a candidate?